keyboard_arrow_up

 Versatility

-Use sandblast equipment for a variety of surface treatment tasks, including: coating removal, smoothing or roughening, etching, carving, degreasing, deburring, deflashing and descaling.
+Sandblast equipment is useful for a wide range of surface treatments, including coating removal, smoothing, roughening, etching, carving, degreasing, deburring, deflashing, and descaling.

 How Sandblasting Works